AdobeDocs/experience-manager-desktop-app.en/help/introduction.md

 # AEM Desktop App Overview {#aem-desktop-app-overview}

-Learn how to use Adobe Experience Manager Desktop App and optimize your work with assets on desktop.

 Adobe offers connected workflows across its solutions to allow next-level productivity for your creative professionals.
 The AEM Desktop App connects AEM repositories and desktop applications, including Adobe and third-party ones, to provide faster access to resources and streamlined workflows.
 This saving of time and reduction in effort improves efficiency of users, who work with assets from AEM in their desktop workflows.

-## About the AEM Desktop application {#about-the-aem-desktop-application}

 Using the App, the assets within AEM are easily accessible on your local desktop and can be used in any desktop applications.
 Assets can be easily revealed in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally - the changes are saved back to AEM with a new version created in the repository.